gsm1011/hadoop.admin/manuscript/chapter6.md

 for NameNode.

-Check the details of each cluster node by selecting from the combo box, which has initial value of “–Choose a Node”.
+Check the details of each cluster node by selecting from the combo box, which has initial value of "–Choose a Node".
 For example, if we want to check all the metric for the master node, we will be able to get web page similar to Figure [fig:master.status].